Apache and mod_wsgi on Ubuntu 12.04 (Precise Pangolin)

 The WSGI specification provides a standard and efficient method for dynamic web applications to communicate with web servers.

 mod_wsgi provides a method for simply deploying WSGI applications with Apache.
 WSGI is used to deploy applications written with frameworks and tools like Django, Web.py, Werkzug, Chery.py, TurboGears, and Flask.
-These guides outline this installation and configuration process for deploying WSGI applications.
+This guides outline this installation and configuration process for WSGI with Apache on Ubuntu 12.04.

 Issue the following commands to ensure that your system’s package repositories and installed programs are up to date and that all required software is installed:

 Your application may require additional dependencies.
 Install these either using the Ubuntu package tools or by using the